acorpuz/acorpuz/README.md

 ### Hi there 👋

-- ⚡ Fun fact: I just foud this easter egg!!
+- ⚡ Fun fact: I just found this easter egg!!

 <!--
 **acorpuz/acorpuz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.